Wednesday, March 18, 2026

 Yet the Gospel reveals something terrifying: Like Peter in last week's scripture, seeking personal safety becomes betrayal.
 Pilate sits on the judgment seat to judge Jesus.
 But in the strange reversal that runs through John’s Gospel, Pilate is being revealed.
 The one who claims authority is shown to be captive to the fragile stability of his position.

 In those moments, we stand in the shadow of where Pilate stood.
 The Gospel does not ask whether we recognize the truth.
 Pilate does recognize innocence as truth.
-The question is whether we will stand with it when standing becomes costly.
+Pilate's dilemma for us would be to move forward with something we don't feel is right because it is easy to follow majority rules.
+The question actually is whether we will stand with innocence when that standing becomes costly.

 No comments: